nedbat/coveragepy/doc/index.rst

 .. ifconfig:: not prerelease

-    The latest version is coverage.py 3.5, released 29 June 2011.
+    The latest version is coverage.py 3.5.1, released 23 September 2011.
     It is supported on Python versions 2.3 through 3.2.

 .. ifconfig:: prerelease